 - "Jane has had a rough semester with appendicitis and chronic flu.
 She probably would appreciate extra time to complete the project."

 Of course, the modern world has precedent for this kind of thing, in the form of the medical field.
 Any time you see a doctor, that person has information about your past ailments, the health of your organs, and all sorts of things that are normally private.
-This same person with all this information might also see you undressed, so the degree of vulnerability we have as patients is pretty extreme.
 Doctors are humans too, but they don't react like regular humans in these circumstances.
 They have long cultivated a certain kind of clinical detachment.
-When they see parts of your body that are quite private, they mentally take on a new mindset (perhaps even a personality) that doesn't react or even observe anything from an emotional point of view.
+When they see parts of your health that are quite private, they mentally take on a new mindset (perhaps even a personality) that doesn't react or even observe anything from an emotional point of view.
 It's all logic, facts, and science.

 It is conceivable that faculty members hearing info from the Care Team could similarly adopt a clinical detachment, and view students from a logical rather than an emotional perspective.
 The challenge is the same one that doctors face: while a "scientific/impersonal" demeanor can reduce embarrassment during a physical exam, doctors sometimes need to show empathy or else risk coming across as robotic, especially when delivering bad news.
 There has to be a balance between empathizing with students and maintaining an impartial distance.